johnvandeweghe/DND-CampaignManager-API/README.md

 # DND-CampaignManager-API
-An api for a Compain Manager for Dungeons and Dragons DMs
+An api for a campain manager for Dungeons and Dragons DMs

 ## Feature list (plan)
 * One secret key gives full access